JPablo13/Cybersecurity-Web-Tools/README.md

 ## 🧩Data Analysis and Transformation Tools

-- **[CyberChef](https://gchq.github.io/CyberChef/)**: It is a powerful web-based tool that enables data encryption, encoding, compression, analysis, and transformation.
+- **[CyberChef](https://gchq.github.io/CyberChef/)**: Powerful web-based tool that enables data encryption, encoding, compression, analysis and transformation.
 - **[Regex101](https://regex101.com/)**: It is an online tool for testing and debugging regular expressions with instant feedback.

 ## 🔑Token & Auth Analysis Tools